MichaelCoffey7/A/readme2.md

 📫 Contact

-For collaboration, discussion, or scientific interest, reach out via GitHub issues or email (coming soon).
+For collaboration, discussion, or scientific interest, reach out via GitHub issues or email iconmichael@icloud.com.

 This project is open to all who seek to build the future — one attometer at a time.